Dense Video Captioning Using Unsupervised Semantic Information: Acknowledgments

 \section{{Acknowledgments}}

-This work was supported by the Federal Institute of Paran\'{a}, Federal University of Paran\'{a}, and by grants from the National Council for Scientific and Technological Development (CNPq) (grant numbers 309330/2018-1 and 308879/2020-1).
-The Titan Xp and Quadro RTX $8000$ GPUs used for this research were donated by the NVIDIA Corporation.
+This work was supported by the Federal Institute of Paran\'{a}, Federal University of Paran\'{a}, and by grants from the National Council for Scientific and Technological Development (CNPq) (grant numbers 308879/2020-1, 304836/2022-2, and 315409/2023-1).
+The Titan Xp GPU used for this research was donated by~NVIDIA.